 Sufism is an important concept that influenced religion in India in the medieval ages.
 There are many Sufi saints whose Dargahs still attract people from all over the country irrespective of their religious affiliation.
 In this article, you can read a short note on the important points in Sufism for the IAS exam.

-The term ‘Sufi’ is probably derived from the Arabic ‘suf’ word which means ‘one who wears wool’.
-This is because woolen clothes were generally associated with ascetics.
+The term ‘Sufi’ is probably derived from the Arabic word ‘suf’ which means ‘one who wears wool’.
+This is because woollen clothes were generally associated with ascetics.
 Another possible origin of the word is ‘safa’ which means purity in Arabic.
+The other terms for the Sufi are Wali, Faqir and Darwesh.

 Sufism in India